lambdaprime/fireguard/fireguard/src/main/resources/README.md

 fireguard <COMMAND>
 ```

-COMMAND is one of the following: vm
+COMMAND is one of the following: vm, net

+## vm

 vm command accepts following arguments: